aws-samples/amazon-rekognition-engagement-meter/CONTRIBUTING.md

 ## Working with the Web UI

-In order to work locally with the web UI, deploy the CloudFormation template first.
+To develop a local version of the web UI, deploy the CloudFormation template first.

 After completion, a `url` output parameter will be provided in a format like `https://<s3-bucket-url>/index.html`.
 Next, download the file `https://<s3-bucket-url>/settings.js` to the `src/web-ui/public/` folder.